 - In which segments, would there be demand for VR devices?
 Existences of what business drivers would cause the demand for virtual reality products in those market segments (particularly B2B)

-- The inability of virtualized products to meet desired performance levels required for delivering right RoI
+- The inability of virtualized products to meet performance requirements of customers

 - Lack of products to orchestrate, manage and load balance the traffic to virtualized instances and